Dexterzhao/CleanUpOurWorld/README.md

 3. When you have some *.csv* files that only have location names but not the specific coordinates.
 Use *LocationToCooridnates.py* to extract the geographical locations from location names.
 In the case of this script, there are two columns that have related information to get coordinates, which are **water body** and **city**.
 This requires some basic understandings of python programming.

 The location description is limited to 10 words in order to avoid errors, this has not been tested for possible extension.
 This will generate another *.csv* file.

+4. *queryCmp.py* is used to compare customized queries at different scale, **polygon_select()** is used to select a polygon based on the same center but different areas in ascending order.
+Then the polygon can be used to measure the query performance using built-in logging mechanism from *psycopg2*, **queryCompare()** also records the statistics and plots the data.

+5. *levelDivide.py* is employed to divide the whole earth to 5 levels, from a user-defined whole earth division(level6.csv, including 10 districts), **level6Divide()** generates records for level 6, while **otherLevelDivide()** deal with levels from 5 to 2.
+This craetes points for aggregatetable.

+6. *trashType.py* is used to generate trash type summary in maintable, for every specific location, after this, we can collect trash types based on a bottom-up approach.

+7. *aggreType.py* is used to collect trash type information to inserted to aggregatetable based on maintable, **level2count()** summarizes trash types from maintable, while **otherLevelCount()** is responsible for level 3 to 6 based on itself(aggregatetable)

 Sqls
 ----